 Video can be an integral part of your content marketing strategy.
 It's a fantastic way to provide your customers with high-quality, informative, and entertaining content that keeps them coming back again and again.

 Plus, YouTube is the second-largest search engine in the world, so if you optimize your videos to be found in search, it can also be a great place to connect with new customers looking for what you offer.
-With that in mind, let’s explore how you can use video to build an audience for your brand.
+While video quality does matter, keeping your target audience in mind is just as important.

 More and more, people are turning to YouTube to learn new things.
-In fact, searches for how-to videos have grown 140% over the past 13 years, which means there is an expanding opportunity for businesses to capture new audiences by providing educational content around their products.
+In fact, searches for how-to videos have grown 140% over the past decade, which means there is an expanding opportunity for businesses to capture new audiences by providing educational content around their products.

 Videos that teach new skills are great for building trust with your audience and nudging them further down the conversion funnel.
 I recently came across a solid example, courtesy of Retro Supply Co.